-If your business is based overseas, you may be able to temporarily send a senior employees to Scotland under the new sponsored Global Business Mobility routes which opens on 11 April 2022.
-These new routes replace previous routes including the Intra-Company Transfer route and the Representative of an Overseas Business visa.
+If your business is based overseas, you may be able to temporarily send a senior employees to Scotland under the new sponsored Global Business Mobility routes.
+These routes replace previous routes including the Intra-Company Transfer route and the Representative of an Overseas Business visa.
 The new route includes visas for: